Back to blog

 Deployra delivers a suite of capabilities designed to streamline end-to-end deployment and management:

-Instant Deployments: Push code and see your app live in seconds with an automated build pipeline.
-Deployra detects your project framework automatically—whether it is Node.js, Python, Go, or a custom Dockerfile—and configures the build process accordingly.
+• Instant Deployments: Push code and see your app live in seconds with an automated build pipeline.
+Deployra builds from the Dockerfile in your repo—any language or framework works as long as you provide one—or deploys a prebuilt image from a container registry.
 There is no waiting in a shared build queue; builds run on dedicated infrastructure.

-GitHub Integration: Connect repositories directly—every merge or commit can trigger a fresh deployment.
+• GitHub Integration: Connect repositories directly—every merge or commit can trigger a fresh deployment.
 Deployra supports both GitHub personal access tokens and GitHub App installations, giving teams flexibility in how they manage repository access.
-Branch-based preview deployments let you test pull requests in isolated environments before merging to production.
+Pick the repository and branch you want, and auto-deploy on push keeps your service in sync with your code.

-Zero Downtime Deploys: Roll out updates without interrupting user traffic, thanks to seamless swap-over strategies.
-Deployra uses a blue-green deployment model where the new version is fully health-checked before traffic is switched.
-If the health check fails, the deployment is automatically rolled back with no manual intervention required.
+• Zero Downtime Deploys: Roll out updates without interrupting user traffic, thanks to seamless swap-over strategies.
+The new version is health-checked against your configured health check path before traffic is switched, so a broken build doesn't take your service down.

 A Three-Step Workflow